clbarnes/ffs/README.md

 # ffs

-Python tools for querying Flexible File Structure
+Python tools for querying a Flexible File Structure as specified in https://gitlab.com/cardonazlaticlabs/data-policy

 ## Usage